-El Toro Reservoir is an earth-filled dam owned by the ETWD.
-The impounded reservoir has a storage capacity of about 850 acre-feet with a surface area of approximately 20.6 acres.
-The reservoir is presently being used for operational and emergency storage for the ETWD, Santa Margarita Water District and Moulton Niguel Water District.
+El Toro Reservoir/Rossmoor #1 Dam is an embankment type dam owned and operated by ETWD.
+The reservoir is located in the City of Mission Viejo.
+The impounded reservoir has a storage capacity of 275 million gallons (850 acre-feet) with a surface area of approximately 20.6 acres.
+The bottom and internal slopes of the reservoir are lined, and the reservoir surface has a floating cover.
+There is no surface water influent to the reservoir.
+The reservoir includes an emergency spillway and drainage facilities.
+Storage capacity in the El Toro Reservoir is owned through a regional partnership between ETWD, Santa Margarita Water District and Moulton Niguel Water District.